 Augment your grammar and vocabulary

-As a student, the benefits of reading comic books include the augmentation of your grammar and vocabulary.
+As a student, in addition to reaping the benefits of essayhub com reviews, there are many benefits of reading comic books which include the augmentation of your grammar and vocabulary.
 These are essential ingredients in perfecting your write-ups.

 While not every essay assignment will demand your creativity, it is almost impossible to find grammatical or spelling mistakes in comic pieces.
 The comic language might be unfit for writing research papers in college, but these pieces of writing often target young people and are surprisingly accurate in terms of language use and grammar.